-Aspiring psychiatrists need to earn a Doctor of Medicine (M.D.) degree and complete psychiatric residencies.
-Admission requirements to M.D. programs include completion of a bachelor's program with specific prerequisite coursework, along with qualifying scores on the MCAT.
+Admission requirements to psychiatry M.D. programs include completion of a bachelor's program preferably in pre-med studies, biology, chemistry or physics, along with qualifying scores on the MCAT.
 M.D. programs typically take four years to complete and may include clinical rotations in hospital psychiatric facilities.
 The psychiatric residency requirements necessary for licensure as a psychiatrist are fulfilled after graduation from medical school.

 Prospective advanced practice nurses who want to specialize in psychiatric nursing can pursue a Master of Science degree.
 Admission requirements for these programs include current registered nurse licensure and prior completion of a bachelor's program.
 Most master's programs in psychiatric nursing include multiple clinical practica and prepare students for certification as psychiatric or mental health nurse practitioners, or for certification as psychiatric mental health clinical nurse specialists.

 Doctor of Medicine

 Aspiring psychiatrists must attend a 4-year medical school, complete an internship and serve a residency in a hospital psychiatric ward for at least four years.
 During medical school, students serve clinical rotations that include psychiatry.
 As psychiatric residents who are under the supervision of practicing psychiatrists, candidates learn to diagnose and treat schizophrenia, psychosis and other mental illnesses.
 Psychiatric residents are trained to treat patients through the use of psychoanalysis, psychotherapy, medication and hospitalization.
 Additionally, psychiatric residents may choose a specialty area, including children, adolescent, geriatric, forensic and adult psychiatry.